lh3/fermi-lite/README.md

    please use [fermikit][fk] instead.

 3. This is the first iteration of fermi-lite.
 It is still immarture.
-In particular, I hope fermi-lite can be smarter to automatically set various parameters based on input, which is very challenging given the high variability of input data.
+In particular, I hope fermi-lite can be smart enough to automatically figure out various parameters based on input, which is very challenging given the high variability of input data.

 [bfc]: http://github.com/lh3/bfc
 [rb2]: http://github.com/lh3/ropebwt2